GirijaJoshi/BreastCancerClassification/README.md

 Other statistics reveal that 1 in 8 women will be diagnosed with breast cancer through their lifetime.

-According to the American Cancer Society, early detection of Breast Cancer, the 5-year relative survival rate is 99%.
-Mammograms is an x-ray that allows qualified specialists to examine breast tissue for any suspicious areas; by training computers with high sensitivity the cost of mammograms can decrease as it will advice you to go to the doctor if there is a suspicious of a malignant mass.
+According to the American Cancer Society, the 5-year relative survival rate is 99%.
+A Mammogram is an x-ray that allows qualified specialists to examine breast tissue for any suspicious areas.
+By training computers with high sensitivity, the cost of mammograms can decrease as the model will advice you to go to the doctor if there is suspicious of a malignant mass.

 ## Data Source ##